-If you are currently studying at university, it is acceptable to provide a predicted grade.
-Write – ‘currently working towards a Ba (Hons) English (2:1)’
+If you are currently studying at university, providing a predicted grade is acceptable.
+Write – ‘currently working towards a BA (Hons) English (2:1).’

-It is a simple method of highlighting to recruiters what you can bring to a role.
-A list of key skills is there to whet the appetite, but it is in this section that you give evidence of those skills.
+This is a simple way of highlighting what you can bring to a role.
+Your key skills are there to whet the appetite.
+But this section is where you give evidence of those skills.

-You should also ensure that you give start and end dates for each job.
-Just so that the recruiter knows you don’t have three jobs on the go.
+You should also ensure that you give start and end dates for each job, so the recruiter knows you don’t have three jobs on the go.
 If you were working at Ikea, The Rose and Crown and the Pukka Pie factory at the same time, you would hardly have the time to do an internship.

 Step 6: Interests

-In this section of your CV, you outline what you get up to when you’re not at work, school or university.
-Again, try and link your interests and extra-curricular activities to the internship you are applying for.
+In this section of your CV, outline what you get up to when you’re not at work, school or university.
+Again, link your interests and extra-curricular activities to the internship you’re applying for.

-If you’re applying for an internship that has its roots in engineering, discuss your joy for taking apart, and then putting back together car engines.
+If you’re applying for an internship that has its roots in engineering, you could discuss your joy in taking apart car engines.
 Of course, only include activities that you actually do.
 Recruiters are like anteaters when it comes to sniffing out the truth.

-Also try and feed in your key skills to the extra-curricular activities you mention.
-If you play in a sports team, relate it to your collaboration or leadership skills.
+Also, try to feed in your key skills to the extra-curricular activities you mention.

 Step 7: References

-Chooses referees that know you.
-It would be nightmare if an employer contacted your referees and they had never heard of you.
+Choose referees that know you.
+It would be a nightmare if an employer contacted your referees and they had never heard of you.

 REFERENCES ARE AVAILABLE ON REQUEST

-The recruiter will contact you if they are impressed by your CV, and wish to speak to your referees.
+The recruiter will contact you if they are impressed by your CV and wish to speak to your referees.
+And that’s it!

 Review your work for spelling and grammar errors.
 Grab yourself a packet of Frazzles, and wait for the internship offers to start pouring in.